MJAlexander/blogdown-website/content/publication/estimating_neonatal_mortality.md

 +++
-abstract = "In recent years, much of the focus in monitoring child mortality has been on assessing changes in the under-five mortality rate (U5MR).
-However, as the U5MR decreases, the share of neonatal deaths (within the first month) tends to increase, warranting increased efforts in monitoring this indicator in addition to the U5MR.
-We present a model for estimating neonatal mortality rates for all countries.
-The model has now been adopted by the United Nations Inter-agency Group for Child Mortality Estimation." authors = ["Monica Alexander", "Leontine Alkema"] date = "2017-09-15" image_preview = ""
+abstract = "We present a model for estimating neonatal mortality rates for all countries.
+Neonatal mortality is an important indicator to track progess towards the Sustainable Development Goals.
+The model is used by the United Nations Inter-agency Group for Child Mortality Estimation." authors = ["Monica Alexander", "Leontine Alkema"] date = "2017-09-15" image_preview = ""